-- Depreciated Replacement Cost (DRC) method has been used where the asset is used by the Council to deliver services, but the property is of a specialist nature in that there is little or no market evidence to support value; - Existing Use Value has been used where the asset is used by the Council to deliver services but is not specialised and there is market evidence to support value; - the condition and state of repair of the assets is acceptable for the purpose for which they are used.
-Given that the Council has a regular maintenance programme for its assets, there will be no significant deterioration within the estimated life expectancy of each asset; - the Council has good title to each asset with no adverse or restrictive covenants which could affect the use or the asset; - the assets are fit for the purpose for which they are used and will continue to remain so physically, complying with fire, health and safety or any other statutory regulation; - the current use will continue for the foreseeable future and the use will remain viable; - the existing use has planning permission; - the assets are not affected by any ground conditions / stability or contamination which would materially prejudice the valuation; - the assets are free from contamination and deleterious or hazardous substances; - no allowance has been made for taxation, acquisition, realisation or disposal costs or other expenses; - the assets provided by PFI contracts will be effectively maintained by the contractor up to the end of the contract with each being fit for purpose; and - an assumption that the transaction takes place in the principle market, or in the absence of the principle market, the most advantageous market for the asset is used for assets valued at fair value.
+- Depreciated Replacement Cost (DRC) method has been used where the asset is used by the Council to deliver services, but the property is of a specialist nature in that there is little or no market evidence to support value; - Existing Use Value has been used where the asset is used by the Council to deliver services but is not specialised and there is market evidence to support value; - Existing Use Value Social Housing has been used to measure the value of Council Dwellings - the condition and state of repair of the assets is acceptable for the purpose for which they are used.
+Given that the Council has a regular maintenance programme for its assets, there will be no significant deterioration within the estimated life expectancy of each asset; - the Council has good title to each asset with no adverse or restrictive covenants which could affect the use or the asset; - the assets are fit for the purpose for which they are used and will continue to remain so physically, complying with fire, health and safety or any other statutory regulation; - the current use will continue for the foreseeable future and the use will remain viable; - the existing use has planning permission; - the assets are not affected by any ground conditions / stability or contamination which would materially prejudice the valuation; - the assets are free from contamination and deleterious or hazardous substances; - no allowance has been made for taxation, acquisition, realisation or disposal costs or other expenses;

+- the assets provided by PFI contracts will be effectively maintained by the contractor up to the end of the contract with each being fit for purpose; and - an assumption that the transaction takes place in the principal market, or in the absence of the principal market, the most advantageous market for the asset is used for assets valued at fair value.